AlgorithmiKee/notes/Machine_Learning/VI_ELBO.md

 Remarks:

-* This approach is essentially performing BBVI for each observation.
+* This approach is essentially performing BBVI iteratively for each observation.
 * The total \# parameters to be learned is $O(n\ell^2)$, which scales linearly with the dataset size $n$.
 This limits scalability for large datasets.
 * Local variational distributions provide high flexibility, as each variational distribution's mean and covariance are learned independently.